picohari/ugfx/drivers/gdisp/STM32LTDC/readme.md

 3. Add a `board_STM32LTDC.h` to you project directory (or board directory) based on one of the templates.

+# Limitations
+Currently, both `gOrientationPortrait` and `gOrientationLandscape` are not supported by this driver.

 # Configuration
 Configuration options available in `gfxconf.h`: